malenfantj/BCM4Java/README.md

 BCM4Java implements a simple component model for Java.
-It is based on the standard concepts for a component model: components themselves, offered and required interfaces, outbount and inbound ports through which components call each others and expose interfaces, conenctors that are used to connect components through their outbound and inbound ports and that can mediate between required and offered interfaces that need not be the same.
+It is based on the standard concepts for a component model: components themselves, offered and required interfaces, outbount and inbound ports through which components call each others and expose interfaces, connectors that are used to connect components through their outbound and inbound ports and that can mediate between required and offered interfaces that need not be the same.
 In BCM4Java, components can have their own threads and they